Init 1

 GenServer

-is the main abstraction (kinda low level but easy to use for a first run) that will be used to represent- A game server, this will be the entity representing the main source of truth for connected clients, it’s basically an instantiated game.
+is the main abstraction (kinda low level but easy to use for a first run) that will be used to represent- A game server, or better, an event handler, this will be the entity representing the main source of truth for connected clients, it’s basically an instantiated game.
 For the first iteration we will have a single running game server; subsequently, it will extended to be spawned on-demand as part of a hosting game logic from players requesting it

 - Each connecting player, once the acceptor complete the handshake, it will demand the managing of the client to its own process